Evidence-based

 When are steroids for migraine typically prescribed?

 The 2 main conditions for which steroids for migraine headaches are often prescribed are status migraine (status migrainosus) and as a short term “bridge therapy” for rebound (medication overuse headache / medication adaptation headache).
-Steroids are typically only used to break a migraine cycle that has proven to be resistant to other acute treatments.

 1- Status Migraine